Explore your mortgage options

 Credit unions offer many of the same services as conventional banks, but they’re structured differently.
 While banks are for-profit businesses, credit unions are typically not-for-profit enterprises, which are collectively owned by their members.

-To qualify for a mortgage with a credit union, you’ll need to meet many of the same requirements set by for-profit lenders.
+You need to be a member of the credit union to qualify for a mortgage with them.
+You’ll also need to meet many of the same requirements set by for-profit lenders.

 A mortgage broker acts as an intermediary between you and mortgage lenders.
-Essentially, these brokers shop for the best mortgages available to you in exchange for a fee.
+Essentially, these brokers shop for the best mortgages available to you in exchange for a fee paid by the originating lender.

 Portfolio lenders originate mortgages and carry them for the duration of the loan term.
 After closing, most lenders sell mortgages to agencies like Fannie Mae and Freddie Mac.

-Finding a mortgage lender requires you to think about your needs and how a lender can support them.
-That said, there are a few common attributes that borrowers frequently look for in mortgage lenders, such as customer service, interest rates, closing costs and assistance programs.
+Choosing a mortgage lender requires you to think about your needs and how a lender can support them.
+That said, there are a few common attributes borrowers frequently look for in mortgage lenders, such as customer service, interest rates, closing costs and assistance programs.

 Customer service and attention